 The riskiest part is removing the #2, 3, 6, and 7 body mount bolts without either stripping the nut or breaking the cage off the frame.
 The nut cage is located between the car frame and cab frame (or birdcage).
 It's located under the body shim (#4) in figure B.

-I removed the kick panels and rear fender access panels.
-I drilled a 1/8" hole in each body mount fender washer, next to the bolt head, making sure the hole angled towards the bolt shaft so the penetrating oil would get to the threads.
-During the next couple weeks, I checked off items on the punch list and every day I sprayed PB Blaster into the holes until they filled up, and luckily I was able to get the bolts out without a problem.
+After removing the kick panels and rear fender access panels, I drilled a 1/8" hole in each body mount fender washer, next to the bolt head, making sure the hole angled towards the bolt shaft.
+This allows the penetrating oil to get at the threads.
+For two weeks, I checked off items on the punch list and every day sprayed PB Blaster into the holes.
+Luckily I was able to get the bolts out without a problem.

-For body separation I used a chain hoist, but there are other ways to do this.
-I also used the corvette body lifting straps.
-I like that the lifting attachments fit nicely into cab frame channels, but I don't like that they aren't adjustable.
+For body separation I used a chain hoist and the corvette body lifting straps.
+While I like how the lifting attachments fit nicely into cab frame channels, I don't like that they aren't adjustable.
 They were too long to lift the car high enough, so I hooked 500 lb ratchet straps to the chain host and the fabric loop over the attachment.
-You can see this in the picture.

-I initially lifted 3 - 4 inches and then checked to make sure no connections were missed.
+I initially lifted 3 - 4 inches, checking to make sure no connections were missed.
 I lifted another 3 - 4 inches and checked again.
-By now I was pretty sure there were no missed connections.
+By now I was confident there were no missed connections.
 In the picture, the body is about eight inches above the frame.
 Note the dark spots where the nut cages are located.
 The PB Blaster gave those a pretty good soaking.

 After moving the body, I bagged and tagged the body mount shims.
-Unfortunately, the shims in the rear and front body mounts were gone.
-I discovered that shims can stick to the underside of the mounts when I found some on the floor.
-I assume they had fallen off the cab frame during handling.
-I don't know where they belong, so I will have to shim from scratch.
-Here's a good shot of the shims and body mount (the nut cage is inside the body mount).
+Unfortunately, I discovered that shims can stick to the underside of the mounts when I found some on the floor.
+It seems they had fallen off the cab frame during handling.
+I don't know where they belong and will have to shim from scratch.
+Here's a picture of the shims and body mount (the nut is inside the body mount).

 SUMMARY: This straightforward project is a 4 out of 10 if the body mount bolts cooperate.
 Prep work on the bolts and serious attention to the punch list are the best insurers of success.
 If you do twist off a nut cage or strip a nut, there is plenty of help on the forums.